souzatharsis/podcastfy/README.md

 ## Disclaimer

 This tool is designed for personal or educational use.
 Please ensure you have the necessary rights or permissions before using content from external sources for podcast creation.
 All audio content is AI-generated and it is not intended to clone real-life humans!

+## Dependencies

+The project dependencies are listed in the `requirements.txt` file.
+You can install them using pip: